ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 For example, the RS might have deleted a stored access token due to memory limitations.
 This effectively terminates the corresponding token series, which is however impractical for the RS to remember indefinitely.
 Consequently, if the AS uploads to the RS a new access token belonging to the same token series, the RS would erroneously interpret it to be the first access token of a new series.

-This can be avoided by relying on a new "updated_rights" parameter, which the AS can include in a POST request to the /authz-info endpoint when uploading to the RS an access token for dynamically updating the access rights of C (see {{sec-more-parameters}}).
+This can be avoided by relying on a new "updated_rights" parameter, which the AS can include in a POST request to the authz-info endpoint when uploading to the RS an access token for dynamically updating the access rights of C (see {{sec-more-parameters}}).

 ### Ensure Applicability to Any ACE Profile # {#sec-open-points-workflow-applicability}